tiptenbrink/book/src/articles/hobby.md

     # if file exists and is named pipe
     if [ -p "$1" ]; then
         . $1
-    # if pipe doesn't exist we don't want to run too many loops
-    else
-        sleep 1
-    fi

         if [ -n "$TIDPLOY_READY" ]; then
             echo "Starting...."
             # ensure we have the latest version of our images
             docker compose pull
             # here we start our compose file as before
             docker compose -p hellodeploy up -d
             break
         else
-        echo "Loaded secrets."
+            echo "Secrets loaded."
+        fi
+    # if pipe doesn't exist we don't want to run too many loops
+    else
+        sleep 1
     fi
 done
 ```